Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/gs_fe_surfacing4.jpg){.aligncenter .size-full}

-1. Press ‘Run on Main Visualizer’ to bring the g-code into gSender’s main screen.
+1. Press **Load to Main Visualizer** to bring the g-code into gSender’s main screen.
 Make sure that you jog to the starting point and set your zero in the right place before starting the job.
-You can also press the ‘Outline’ button as an easy way to check that you’ll be surfacing where you expect and if you find the dimensions aren’t correct you can always re-open the surfacing tool, tweak the size, and try again.
+You can also press the **Outline** button as an easy way to check that you’ll be surfacing where you expect and if you find the dimensions aren’t correct you can always re-open the surfacing tool, tweak the size, and try again.
 Feel free to start the job whenever you’re ready!

 ![](/_images/_gsender/_features/gs_fe_surfacing5.jpg){.aligncenter .size-medium}

 Did you know that surfacing can be used for more than your wasteboard?
 It’s great for creating a perfectly flat surface of your starting materials, just like a jointer or surface planer would.
-You can also use the <a href="https://docs.google.com/document/d/1yUO8bMAw5XoRO8AWGc3ZB5_WVj12ARP-kvf5pciUNL0/edit#heading=h.r1c788pgn92b">Rotary Surfacing</a> tool if you are wanting round stock.
+You can also use the [Rotary Surfacing Tool](#rotary-surfacing-tool) if you are wanting round stock.

 ### Movement Tuning

-You are able to change how much your motors turn to improve the accuracy of your machine movement.
-This is done through modifying the EEPROM settings that are stored on your LongMill, which this process will guide you through.
+You are able to fine tune how much your motors turn to improve the accuracy of your machine movement.
+This is done through modifying the EEPROM settings that are stored on your LongMill, which this *Software Wizard* (step by step guide) will help you complete.
 You can tune the X, Y and Z axes individually.
-All instructions are illustrated in the 'Calibration Tool', however a brief overview will be provided.
+All instructions are illustrated in the Tool tab ➜ **Movement Tuning** section, however a brief overview will be provided.

 You will need: